korjeek/scheduler/docs/api.md

 This generates the Python message and gRPC client code required to communicate with Scheduler.

-> [!NOTE]
-> Generated client files do not need to be copied from the Scheduler repository.
-Generate them from the version of `task.proto` used by your integration.

 ## HTTP / REST

 The HTTP API provides the management operations and uses JSON.